 The variety on offer here is also seriously impressive.
 Online store managers can sell physical goods, digital products or services, and retailers are able to set their own price and define their own configurable product options.

-It’s true that the lack of an Artificial Design Intelligence option may mean that setting up an online store takes a little longer than you want, but once you’re up and running, there’s no shortage of great features available for you and your customers to enjoy.
+The lack of an Artificial Design Intelligence option meant that setting up our test online store took a little longer than we anticipated, but once you’re up and running, there’s no shortage of great features available for you and your customers to enjoy.

-Since 2007, more than 25 million websites have been created using Jimdo, with its simplicity receiving plenty of praise.
-Another area of strength is the way that it looks, with a range of clean, flexible templates on offer.
+Jimdo (opens in new tab)made our best list for a number of different reasons, but we particularly enjoyed the range of clean and flexible templates it has on offer.
 The professional and modern styles available make Jimdo a great website builder for designers, photographers or anyone else who wants to display their portfolio online.

 The platform even comes with its own Logo Designer to help make your brand recognizable.
 All you need to do is enter your business and select a starting point for your logo design.
 Then, you customize your icon and layout, choose a color and font, and that’s it!
 Your logo is ready to adorn your business cards, social media pages and your website.

-Another useful design feature that Jimdo users will appreciate is the way that website colors automatically harmonize with an uploaded logo or image.
+Another useful design feature from Jimdo that we appreciate is the way that website colors automatically harmonize with an uploaded logo or image.
 This means that garish color clashes become a thing of the past – that's great for businesses where looking good is part of the brand.

-Furthermore, Jimdo comes with a host of tips and support documents to help you create the right website for you.
-This includes a number of examples of existing photography websites created using the platform, along with tips to build a successful site.
+Furthermore, Jimdo comes with a host of tips and support documents to help you create the right website for you, similar to GoDaddy and Squarespace.
+This includes a number of examples of existing photography websites (opens in new tab) created using the platform, along with tips to build a successful site.

 In terms of price, there is a free plan that comes with no time limit but will force you to have a Jimdo sub-domain and advertising.
-Some Jimdo users have complained about a lack of fancy features, but if you want a quick, straightforward way of launching a great-looking site, you’ll struggle to find a better website builder than this.
+We did notice that there was a lack of fancy features, but if you want a quick, straightforward way of launching a great-looking site, you’ll struggle to find a better website builder than this.